Guide for Authors

 Discussion

 The discussion section should explore the significance of your results but not repeat them.
-You may combine your results and discussion sections into one section, if appropriate.
 We recommend that you avoid the use of extensive citations and discussion of published literature in the discussion section.

 Conclusion